k-nuth/rest-api-cs/README.md

 - [.NET Core 2.0 SDK](https://www.microsoft.com/net/download/)

-In case there are no pre-built binaries for your platform, it is necessary to build from source code.
+In case there are no pre-built binaries for your platform, conan will automatically try to build from source code.
 In such a scenario, the following requirements must be added to the previous ones:

 - C++11 Conforming Compiler.
 - [CMake](https://cmake.org/) building tool, version 3.4 or newer.